 On May 13 2018 Riverside was adopted into the Vineyard Church movement and became Riverside Vineyard Church, Whitstable.

-Our vision now is to convert the remaining part of our building into a "Community Hub" including a sports hall and compassion centre.
+Our vision now is to convert the remaining part of our building into a "Community Hub" including a sports hall, youth room and compassion centre.

 Proposed design for our Community Hub.